mhdadk/mhdadk.github.io/_posts/2025-12-21-fibonacci-time-complexity.md

   - algorithms
   - puzzle
 ---
 A friend recently asked me, “What is the time complexity of computing the $n$th Fibonacci number without caching?”
-At first glance, it sounds like a simple programming puzzle, but solving it quickly reveals why a closed-form expression for the $n$th Fibonacci number isn’t just convenient, it’s essential.
-Even more intriguing, this formula reveals a connection between Fibonacci numbers and the golden ratio $\varphi$.
+At first glance, it sounds like a simple programming puzzle, but solving it reveals an interesting connection between the closed-form expression for the $n$th Fibonacci number and the golden ratio $\varphi$.

 ## Preliminaries